huntercfreeman/dotnetSolutionExplorer/README.md

 ![stepThree](https://raw.githubusercontent.com/huntercfreeman/dotnetSolutionExplorer/main/markdownImages/stepThree.png)

 Vscode will show a quickpick for us to choose our .sln.
-If you do not see this run the run the reload window command (press 'ctrl' + 'shift' + 'p' then type reload window).
+If you do not see this run the reload window command (press 'ctrl' + 'shift' + 'p' then type reload window).
 The result of selecting 'MyBlazorCrudApp.sln' from vscode's quickpick is the following.

 ![stepFour](https://raw.githubusercontent.com/huntercfreeman/dotnetSolutionExplorer/main/markdownImages/stepFour.png)